 - telephone number

-Additionally, make sure the collar has an automatic release incase your cat gets stuck on something.
-Doing this will ensure your cats ultimate safety.
+Additionally, make sure to use a breakaway collar in case your cat gets stuck on something.
+Doing this will ensure your cat’s ultimate safety.

-You will want to invest in a crate that has a solid fiberglass bottom or a tough plastic carrier with a secure latch.
-Also make sure your carrier or crate has a screened opening out of which your cat can look.
+You may want to invest in a crate that has a solid fiberglass bottom or a tough plastic carrier with a secure latch.
+Also make sure your carrier or crate has a small opening out of which your cat can look out.

 Your cat or kitten will love any kind of interactive toy.
-Be sure that the toys you get are sturdy enough that small kittens won’t tear off feather or other random parts.
+Be sure that the toys you get are sturdy enough that small kittens won’t tear off feathers or other random parts.

 10. A Vet Appointment

-This is a crucial part to bringing a new cat or kitten to your home.
-If the cat you’ve adopted hasn’t already been to vet, this needs to be your first stop for your new friend.
+This is a crucial part to bringing a new cat or kitten home.
+If the cat you’ve adopted hasn’t already been to a vet, this needs to be your first stop with your new friend.
 You will want to make sure your cat has received their vaccinations and negative test results for various diseases and medical conditions.

 Save Money on the ESSENTIALS in 2021 in THREE Easy Steps!